 - Stabilizing transactions-The representative may make bids or purchases for the purpose of pegging, fixing or maintaining the price of the shares, so long as stabilizing bids do not exceed a specified maximum. - Over-allotments and syndicate covering transactions-The underwriters may sell more shares of our common stock in connection with this offering than the number of shares than they have committed to purchase.
 This over-allotment creates a short position for the underwriters.
 This short sales position may involve either "covered" short sales or "naked" short sales.
-Covered short sales are short sales made in an amount not greater than the underwriters' overallotment option to purchase additional shares in this offering described above.
+Covered short sales are short sales made in an amount not greater than the underwriters' over-allotment option to purchase additional shares in this offering described above.
 The underwriters may close out any covered short position either by exercising their over-allotment option or by purchasing shares in the open market.
 To determine how they will close the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market, as compared to the price at which they may purchase shares through the over-allotment option.
 Naked short sales are short sales in excess of the over-allotment option.
 The underwriters must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that, in the open market after pricing, there may be downward pressure on the price of the shares that could adversely affect investors who purchase shares in this offering.

-• Penalty bids-If the representative purchases shares in the open market in a stabilizing transaction or syndicate covering transaction, they may reclaim a selling concession from the underwriters and selling group members who sold those shares as part of this offering.
+A naked short position is more likely to be created if the underwriters are concerned that, in the open market after pricing, there may be downward pressure on the price of the shares that could adversely affect investors who purchase shares in this offering. - Penalty bids-If the representative purchases shares in the open market in a stabilizing transaction or syndicate covering transaction, they may reclaim a selling concession from the underwriters and selling group members who sold those shares as part of this offering. - Passive market making-Market makers in the shares who are underwriters or prospective underwriters may make bids for or purchases of shares, subject to limitations, until the time, if ever, at which a stabilizing bid is made.